robinst/autolink-java/README.md

 * Uppercase `www`'s, e.g. `WWW.example.com` and `wWw.example.com`
 * Too many or too few `w`'s, e.g. `wwww.example.com`

-At least one TLD is required, but multiple are allowed so `www.something.co.uk` is valid.
+The domain must have at least 3 parts, so `www.com` is not valid, but `www.something.co.uk` is.

 Also see [test cases](src/test/java/org/nibor/autolink/AutolinkWwwTest.java).